 Hi!
-First things first… Check out my Yoga for ACL Recovery Course.
-The 2-month course includes 1-2 videos a week you can do over the course of your recovery, quickly improving ROM, strength, balance, and flexibility.
-Based on my own recovery, I created this course specifically for anyone recovering from ACL surgery, and includes 15+ videos full of safe & effective postures & flows that progress with you.
+First things first… Check out The Stronger Knee™ Yoga Course.
+The online course includes 1-2 videos a week you can do over the course of your recovery, quickly improving ROM, strength, balance, and flexibility.
+Based on my own recovery, I created this course specifically for anyone recovering from Knee surgery, and includes 15+ videos full of safe & effective postures & flows that progress with you.

 Secondly… 10 Weeks Post-Op!
 Great things happening… see below for my 10-week recap 🙂

 - Reached full flexion/ROM (After walking on treadmill)… Finally!
 I have really struggled with getting my heel to my butt, but I can now get full ROM after a decent workout filled with elliptical & treadmill work.
 I usually wake up with 2-3 inches in between, but a lot of walking helps loosen my knee up

 - 10 weeks!
 10 weeks!
 That means I am “Out of the Red” – my ACL is pretty much good to go… just need to build up a little more strength in the next few weeks

 - I can run in about a month!
 Even though I feel like I can now 🙂

 - I am meeting with my surgeon on Monday, and my PT is going to sit in on the appt.
 He thinks I might be ok to run at 14 weeks!

 - Almost all swelling is gone in knee – just a little in the front

 - Can finally sit Indian-style!
 Lost a lot of flexibility, but it will come back